 There are three school boards in Edmonton, the public school board, the francophone school board, and the Catholic school board.

 The public school system is the largest in Edmonton and offers alternative and special needs programs.
 It accepts all students who meet age and residency requirements.

 Every home address has a designated public school.
 Resident students may attend their designated school if they register no later than April 15.
 Students who are changing schools may attend any division school with space.

-Two of Edmonton’s top academic performing schools are Old Scona, located in the Strathcona district, and Mount Pleasant school, which offers an alternative program for students willing to work harder.
+Two of Edmonton’s top academic-performing schools are Old Scona, located in the Strathcona district, and Mount Pleasant School, which offers an alternative program for students willing to work harder.

-However, the Catholic schools prioritize enrolment of Catholic students within their catchment area.
+However, Catholic schools prioritize the enrolment of Catholic students within their catchment area.
 Ecole J.H.
-Picard Catholic school in the Hazeldean area is the only Catholic school in western Canada that offers complete French immersion from kindergarten all the way through to grade 12.
+Picard Catholic School in the Hazeldean area is the only Catholic school in western Canada that offers complete French immersion from kindergarten all the way through to grade 12.

 Francophone schools are only open to students who meet specific eligibility criteria, one of those being that French is the first language learned.
 Edmonton has eight Francophone schools in total.

-It is important to note that French immersion is a program available in the public school system, so depending on your learning requirements, you may wish to enrol the student in the public school system.
+It is important to note that French immersion is a program available in the public school system, so depending on your learning requirements, you may wish to enroll the student in the public school system.
 If you are undecided, this resource may help.

 Living in Edmonton – summary